 The underlying message from many of our speakers – irrespective of discipline – is the need to remain open-minded, for students not to worry if they have not decided on possible degree courses and above all to continue to develop their interpersonal skills.
 Another theme which emerged strongly was that of resilience.
 Our freelance speakers revealed a great deal of commitment, creativity and tenacity in pursuit of their goals.
 All of our guests firmly articulated the notion that a dogged determination to succeed was essential, coupled with a flexibility of approach.

-Lectures have included:
+Past lecturers have included: